Infinite Lands Terrain

 The vegetation renderer will Process assets of type IHoldVegetation and render the necessary data on screen.

-• Render in Layer: Which rendering layers should be used to render the vegetation?
+- Render in Layer: Which rendering layers should be used to render the vegetation?
 It will be used to know which cameras to fetch and therefore render the vegetation through them.
+The cameras referenced will be the ones defined in View Settings.

 A render setting will be applied to those assets where it’s distance between items falls inside the range defined by Min Distance Between Items and Max Distance Between Items.
 If Max Distance Between Items is -1, the setting will be applied to all assets bigger than Min Distance Between Items.
 When applying the setting it will reduce the Asset view distance to the defined View Distance on the setting.
 This means that you cannot use this method to render longer distances.